Center for Patient-Centered Outcomes

-The Center for Patient Centered Outcomes provides a bridge and an incubator for investigators and clinician-scientists across FSM and the University, whose research and interests focus on integration of health outcomes that incorporate the centrality and perspective of the patient.
-Patient centered outcomes are health outcomes ranging from standard clinical outcomes to those measuring health-related quality of life (symptoms, function and well being), integrating the voice and perspective of patients and their families to improve health care, access and decision-making.
+The Center for Patient-Centered Outcomes provides a bridge and an incubator for investigators and clinician-scientists across Feinberg School of Medicine and Northwestern whose studies and interests focus on integration of health outcomes that incorporate the centrality and perspective of the patient.
+Patient-centered outcomes are health outcomes ranging from standard clinical outcomes to those measuring health-related quality of life (symptoms, function and well-being) and integrating the voice and perspective of patients and their families to improve healthcare, access and decision-making.

-David Cella, PhD, a pioneer in the field of outcome science and a passionate advocate for incorporating the voice of the patient, is director of the Center and Chair of the Department of Medical Social Sciences (MSS), the departmental base of the Center.
-MSS has a rich and varied patient-centered outcomes research program spanning from measurement innovation in patient reported outcomes (PROs) to clinical application including central emphasis on the use of health information technology.
-The Center for Patient-Centered Outcomes builds upon the MSS departmental outcome science base by expanding research and training infrastructure for patient-centered outcome research across all of FSM.
-Center members include faculty across a range of FSM departments and divisions including MSS, Surgery, Medicine, Emergency Medicine, Neurology, Pediatrics, Preventive Medicine and Biomedical Informatics.
+David Cella, PhD, a pioneer in the field of outcome science and a passionate advocate for incorporating the voice of the patient, is director of the center and chair of the Department of Medical Social Sciences (MSS), the departmental base of the center.
+MSS has a rich and varied patient-centered outcomes research program spanning from measurement innovation in patient-reported outcomes to clinical application, including central emphasis on the use of health information technology.
+The Center for Patient-Centered Outcomes builds upon the MSS departmental outcome science base by expanding research and training infrastructure for patient-centered outcome research across all of Feinberg.
+Center members include faculty across a range of Feinberg departments and divisions, including MSS, Surgery, Medicine, Emergency Medicine, Neurology, Pediatrics, Preventive Medicine and Biomedical Informatics.

 The goals of the Center for Patient-Centered Outcomes are to:

 - Serve as an interdisciplinary incubator for patient-centered outcomes research at the Feinberg School of Medicine and across the university.

 - Forge novel collaborations among diverse faculty to catalyze innovative outcome science research including: